Normal school: Malaysia

 In Malaysia the Ministry of Education runs a total of 27 Institutes of Teacher Education (ITEs), which were formerly known as Teacher Training Colleges.
 These ITEs function primarily to educated both undergraduate and postgraduate teacher trainees.
 The ministry bureau responsible for overseeing them is the Teacher Education Division.
 The ITEs also run in-service teacher training and continuous professional development among qualified teachers.

 Philippines

 In Naga City, one can find the oldest normal school for girls in the Far East, the Universidad de Santa Isabel.
 It is a sectarian school run by the Daughters of Charity.
 The first secular normal school was founded in 1901 by the Thomasites, the Philippine Normal School.
 It was converted into a college in 1949 and was elevated to its present university status in 1992 as the Philippine Normal University.
 In 2009, it was designated as the country's National Center for Teacher Education by virtue of Republic Act 9647.
 In Iloilo City, the West Visayas State University was originally established as a normal school in 1902; in 1994, it was recognized by the government of the Philippines as a Center for Teaching Excellence.

+In March 2026, the Department of Education and the Department of Budget and Management signed a Joint Memorandum Circular for the establishment of Teacher Education Excellence Centers in the Philippines which includes the Philippine Normal University, University of the Philippines Los Baños, University of San Carlos, Mindanao State University–Iligan Institute of Technology, Caraga State University, and Cotabato State University.
+The program is aligned with Republic Act No. 11713 or the Excellence in Teacher Education Act.